 - Short shorts, skirts or dresses (must be worn with a 6” in-seam/mid-thigh).
 Generally, length should be below the finger tips when arms are fully extended on sides of body.

-- See-through or provocative clothing exposing cleavage, the midriff or underwear (including bra straps)
+- See-through or provocative clothing exposing the midriff or undergarments

 - T-shirts or other clothing with offensive pictures and/or writing, alcohol, drug, or tobacco messages